-With your help, we can deliver this EITC money to your residents who have earned it.
-And, EITC is not just a boon to the people and working family it goes directly to; it also helps boost your local economy.
+With your help, we can deliver this Earned Income Tax Credit (EITC) money to your residents who have earned it.
+EITC is not just a boost to the people and working family it goes directly to; it also helps boost your local economy.
 Alan Berube of the Brookings Institution raises some key issues in his report, Using the Earned Income Tax Credit to Stimulate Local Economies, on how EITC provides this boost to your local economy:

 - For many low-wage workers, the tax refund which includes EITC is the largest payment they receive all year.

 - Surveys and federal expenditure analysis indicates most EITC recipients use the funds to meet short- to medium-term needs: buying clothes for their children, replacing old furniture and appliances, repairing a vehicle, going on a trip, or catching up on past-due rent and utility bills.

 - Spending EITC in the local area creates important ripple effects as dollars move among consumers, firms, and their employees.